chipsalliance/firrtl/spec/spec.md

 ; ...
 ```

-Note that the clock signal for a register must be of type `clock`, the reset
+Note that the clock signal for a register must be of type `clock`{.firrtl}, the
-signal must be a single bit `UInt`, and the type of initialization value must
+reset signal must be a single bit `UInt`{.firrtl}, and the type of
-match the declared type of the register.
+initialization value must match the declared type of the register.

 ## Invalidates